filebrowser/filebrowser/www/docs/cli/filebrowser.md

 We're using Bolt DB which is a single file database and all managed by ourselves.

-For this specific command, all the flags you have available (except "config" for the configuration file), can be given either through environment variables or configuration files.
+For this command, all flags are available as environmental variables, except for "--config", which specifies the configuration file to use.
+The environment variables are prefixed by "FB_" followed by the flag name in UPPER_SNAKE_CASE.
+For example, the flag "--disablePreviewResize" is available as FB_DISABLE_PREVIEW_RESIZE.

-If you don't set "config", it will look for a configuration file called .filebrowser.{json, toml, yaml, yml} in the following directories:
+If "--config" is not specified, File Browser will look for a configuration file named .filebrowser.{json, toml, yaml, yml} in the following directories:

 - ./
 - $HOME/